- Pathological vs. Compulsive Liar

 - They create extravagant stories that may be maintained or tweaked over time, and they often believe their lies or have a weak grip on reality.

-- Unlike the compulsive liar, pathological liars are near impossible to catch in the act.
+- Unlike compulsive liars, pathological liars are near impossible to catch in the act.
 These people are excellent liars because they lie constantly and make stories up unnecessarily, and often, it becomes extremely difficult to distinguish the truth from false statements.

 - Pathological liars know how to be confident while lying and use their pathological lying trait as a defense mechanism (e.g. they fix their gaze upon you rather than looking away).